 Friday, December 7th, 2018

-Here at Alexander Hancock we are proudly taking part in the Save the Children’s Christmas Jumper day again.
-We will be donning our festive woollies and partaking in various activities in order to raise as much money as we possibly can for this fantastic charity.
+Alexander Hancock proudly took part in the Save the Children’s Christmas Jumper day again.
+We donned our festive woollies and partook in various activities in order to raise as much money as we possibly can for this fantastic charity.

 Each year, during the build up to Christmas, it is very easy to get carried away with the decorations, buying gifts, going out and celebrating with friends and family, and we forget about children, both here and abroad, that won’t be enjoying the holiday season.
-By donating as little as £1, you could help 16 children from diarrhoea through simple rehydration salts, by donating £2, you could pay for antibiotics for five children suffering with pneumonia, one of the biggest killers in children.
+By donating as little as £1, you could help 16 children from diarrhoea through simple rehydration salts.
+By donating £2, you could pay for antibiotics for five children suffering with pneumonia, one of the biggest killers in children.
 We can’t stress enough how important every donation is at it really could change someone’s life.
-We know that this is a busy and expensive time of year but we would really appreciate anything that you can spare as it would mean so much to someone around the world.
+Understandably, Christmas is a busy and expensive time of year but we would really appreciate anything that you can spare as it would mean so much to someone around the world.

 We appreciate any donation, no matter how big or small as we know that it will make such a difference to a child’s life.